That-Dev-Girl-Sites/jhalabi.com/_posts/2021-11-28-editing-done.md

 Self-publishing it is!
 I researched and subsequently spoke with two different self-publishing companies.
 Both were completely supportive and loved the manuscript, even in it's first-draft form.
 One even told me that I should publish the book, even if I do not publish it with them.
 That comment was almost better than a hug.

-These self-publishing companies basically guide authors through all of the different steps towards publishing a book - editing, proofreading, illustration, book design, printing, and even warehousing and marketing.
+These self-publishing companies basically guide authors through all of the different steps towards publishing a book: editing, proofreading, illustration, book design, printing, and even warehousing and marketing.
 Amazing, especially for a first-time author who knows _nothing_.

 Also, _super_ expensive.
 Prohibitively so, at least for my comfort level.